 Should the reader wish to see more of this, let him turn to the Epistle to the Ephesians.
-The resurrection of Christ in mighty power is seen in chapter 1: 18; the church is then seen as his body, raised up with him, in chapter 2, and thus built upon him the chief corner stone.
-Chapter 3 shows this mystery to have been kept hid from ages.
+The resurrection of Christ in mighty power is seen in resurrection of Christ in highly power is seen in chapter 1: 18; the church is then seen as his hody, raised up with him, in chapter 2, and thus built upon him the chief corner stone.
+Chapter 3 shows this mystery to have been kept hid from

 To return to Pentecost.
 On this first day, the glad tidings of salvation, through the death and resurrection of Jesus was proclaimed, for the first time, to the wondering multitude.
 Three thousand heard the word, received it gladly, and were baptised; "And the Lord added to the church daily such as should be saved."
-When God formed man of the dust of the ground, all his members were fashioned, but he was not a living soul until God breathed into his nostrils the breath of life.
+When God formed man of the dust of the ground, all his members were fashioned, but he was not a living soul until iod breathed into his nostrils the breath of life.
 Even so, it is quite true, the disciples of Christ were gathered together, but they were not a living temple of the Holy Ghost, until he descended on the day of Pentecost.
-What a change! a timid band of fearful men now stand forth in the mighty power of God; and this great event took place on the first day of the week, even the morrow after the Sabbath.
+What a change! a timid band of fearful men now stand forth in the mighty power of God; and this great event took place on the first day of the needs over the needs. place on the first day of the week, even the mor-row after the Sabbath.
 Surely the believer needs no command to remember, with gladness, such a day.